flathub/org.freedesktop.Sdk.Extension.ocaml/README.md

 ## Configure the Opam Environment

+**NOTE: Opam environment (the `.opam` folder) is sandboxed per editor.**
+For example, your vscodium might have different opam environment than your emacs.
+[opam local swtich](https://opam.ocaml.org/blog/opam-local-switches/) can partially circumvent this issue.
+Typically, your global opam switches can be found in `~/.var/app/<editor flatpak id>/.opam`

 ### Add `.opam` as a Persistent Path for Your Editor

 Add `.opam` as a persistent path for your editor of choice in [flatseal](https://flathub.org/apps/com.github.tchx84.Flatseal)